nayname/docs/scripts/versioning/README.md

 **What it does:**

 - Creates frozen copy of `docs/<subdir>/next/` at `docs/<subdir>/<version>/`
-- Calls sheets-manager for Google Sheets operations
+- Calls sheets-manager for Google Sheets operations (EVM only)
 - Updates all internal links in frozen version
 - Updates navigation structure and version registry
 - Creates version metadata files